john-yuan/graphql-toolkit/packages/generate-graphql-client/README.md

   files?: SchemaFile[]
 }

-export interface Endpoint {
+export interface SchemaFile {
   /**
-   * The url to fetch schema.
+   * The endpoint to fetch the schema introspection json file.
+   * If `endpoint` is set, the `filename` option will be ignored.
    */
-  url: string
+  endpoint?: string | Endpoint

   /**
-   * The headers to add when requesting schema.
+   * Specify the file path to the introspection json file.
+   * If `endpoint` is set, this option will be ignored.
+   *
+   * If the configuration is written in a JSON file,
+   * the path is relative to that JSON file.
    */
-  headers?: Record<string, any>
+  filename?: string

   /**
-   * Path to a json file.
-The json value will be used as `headers`.
-   * The path is relative the configuration file.
-   */
-  headersFile?: string
-}

-export interface SchemaFile {
-  /**
    * The output path of the generated typescript file.
+   *
+   * If the configuration is written in a JSON file,
-   * The path is relative the configuration file.
+   * the path is relative to that JSON file.
    */
   output: string

-  /**
-   * The filename of the schema introspection json file.
-   * The path is relative the configuration file.
-   */
-  filename?: string

-  /**
-   * The endpoint to fetch the schema.
-If `filename` is defined,
-   * `endpoint` will be ignored.
-   */
-  endpoint?: Endpoint | string

   /**
    * The options of the current schema file.
 If a option of `options` is